CGreenup/Tunerfish/README.md

 If needed, the user can chose to clear all data or delete particular events

-#INSTALLING THE APPLICATION:
+# INSTALLING THE APPLICATION:

-    **Application needed:
+Application needed:
-        -Visual Studio 2017 or 2019
+* Visual Studio 2017 or 2019
-        -Newtonsoft (can be installed by browsing NugetPackage)
+* Newtonsoft (can be installed by browsing NugetPackage)

-    **To use the History and Note Player features, user needs to copy all the file from Note-History file into the directory: TunerFish->Tunerfish->bin->Debug
+To use the History and Note Player features, user needs to copy all the file from Note-History file into the directory: TunerFish->Tunerfish->bin->Debug